-- A. Retain Natural Drainage Characteristics.
+A. Retain Natural Drainage Characteristics.

 Natural surface water patterns shall be maintained.
 Proposed drainage conditions shall approximate existing drainage conditions.
-The velocity of water flowing through wetlands shall remain approximately the same before and after development. - B. Minimize Alteration or Modification.
+The velocity of water flowing through wetlands shall remain approximately the same before and after development.

+B. Minimize Alteration or Modification.

 No land use or development shall be permitted that would result in the elimination of any beneficial function of a wetland.
-If permitted, any alteration or modification of wetlands shall be the minimum necessary to conduct the use or activity. - C. Stormwater.
+If permitted, any alteration or modification of wetlands shall be the minimum necessary to conduct the use or activity.

+C. Stormwater.

 The use of cypress, hardwood swamp, bayhead, and hydric hammock wetlands for water retention shall be permitted when utilized to decompose dissolved organics and when such wetlands are not connected to surface waters.
 Stormwater detention basins shall screen, filter, trap and/or otherwise prevent sediment and debris and minimize the amount of chemicals entering wetlands.
-Channelization of water to or through a wetland shall not be permitted. - D. Ground Floor Elevation.
-When structures intended for human habitation are proposed to be located in wetlands that are not regulated by the provisions of Article V, Flood Protection Land Development Regulations, of the Sanford City Code, the Administrative Official shall be authorized to establish and require a minimum ground floor elevation sufficient to prevent future flood damage of buildings on the parcel in question based on the best available information. - E. Wetland Buffer.
+Channelization of water to or through a wetland shall not be permitted.

+D. Ground Floor Elevation.

+When structures intended for human habitation are proposed to be located in wetlands, the Administrative Official shall be authorized to establish and require a minimum ground floor elevation sufficient to prevent future flood damage of buildings on the parcel in question based on the best available information.

+E. Wetland Buffer.

 A wetland buffer of twenty-five (25) feet in width shall be provided adjacent to wetlands that are five (5) acres or less; a wetland buffer of fifty (50) feet in width shall be provided adjacent to wetlands that are greater than five (5) acres.
 The area of wetlands in question shall include all contiguous wetlands located on the site and adjacent to the site.
 The width of the wetland buffer shall be measured and provided parallel to the edge of the wetland in question.
 The required wetland buffer shall, unless otherwise provided for in this Schedule, be planted and maintained in landscaping materials including ground cover, shrubs, hedges or trees.